tpaschalis/tpaschalis.github.io/_posts/2019-09-11-gh-actions-go-s3.md

 As you'll see it's a two-step process.

-We have defined a pipleine with the human-recognizeable name "My Simple Pipeline to S3" that will be triggered on every `push` or `pull_request` (to the master branch, by default).
+We have a workflow with the human-recognizeable name *"My Simple Pipeline to S3"* that will be triggered on every `push` or `pull_request` (to the master branch, by default).

-Inside, there are two *jobs* are `build` and `deploy`.
+Inside, there are two *jobs* `build` and `deploy`.
 By default, jobs run in parallel, but we have specified a dependency of `deploy` to the `build`
 ```yaml
 name: My Simple Pipeline to S3
 on: [push, pull_request]